MrEnder0/Grid9/README.md

 ### High priority
  - Add logging system for debugging errors and script information.
- - Use booleans instead of strings for the grid array for better memory ussage and performance.
  - Allow while nesting

 ### Low priority